 h) be informed of any automated decision making and profiling we might use

-You have the right to lodge a complaint to the relevant Supervisory Authority, if you believe that we have not complied with the requirements of the GDPR or DPA18 regarding your personal data.
+You have the right to lodge a complaint to the relevant Supervisory Authority, if you believe that we have not complied with the requirements of the EU GDPR and UK GDPR regarding your personal data.
 In the UK the relevant Supervisory Authority is the Information Commissioner’s Office.

-Tunstall Healthcare Group is the controller and processor of data for the purposes of the DPA18 and GDPR.
+Tunstall Healthcare Group is the controller and processor of data for the purposes of EU GDPR and UK GDPR.

-If you have any questions about this Privacy Notice, or concerns as to how your data is processed you can contact any of the following:
+If you have any questions about this Privacy Notice, or concerns as to how your data is processed you can contact:

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 A cookie is a small file that asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us to provide you with a better, faster, safer user experience, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.